 If the non-passing grade is for an Individual Class (Non-Diploma Course student), there is a $50.00 retesting fee.
 The retest must be taken within 30 days of the class.

-Program students who fall below a 4.0 grade average (81% on testing, 90% attendance and 81% on directed studies) will be issued a warning letter with options for correcting the problem such as retaking a test, retaking the class, etc. Students who fail more than 50% of the classes and have utilized the retake option but are still unable to maintain a 4.0 average will be dismissed from the program.
-Tuition is non-refundable if a student is dismissed for failing grades.
+Program students who fall below an average rating of 4 (81% on testing, 90% attendance and 81% on directed studies) will be issued a warning letter with options for correcting the problem such as retaking a test, retaking the class, etc. Students who fail more than 50% of the classes and have utilized the retake option but are still unable to maintain a 4.0 rating will be dismissed from the program.

 Requirements for Non Diploma Classes